Serving as the TWU student regent is a very valuable opportunity for motivated and highly talented students.

 Application procedure and deadlines

-A Selection committee comprised of members of the Student Government Association will meet to select applicants based upon their application and a personal interview.
-After those applicants are met with, finalists will be selected and those finalists names will be forwarded to the University chancellor for further inspection and selection of final candidate(s).
+A committee comprised of members of the Student Government Association and the current Student Regent will meet to recommend applicants based upon their written application and a personal interview.
+After those applicants are met with, recommended names will be forwarded to the University chancellor for further inspection and selection of final candidate(s).
 The chancellor may select two or more applicants from those received as TWU’s “recommendations for the position of student regent;” and send the applications of such applicants to the governor.
 The governor will review the applications sent by the TWU chancellor, and may request to review all applications received.
 Also, the governor may request an applicant to submit additional information.
 June 1 or “as soon after as practicable, the governor shall appoint one of the applicants to serve as student regent” for TWU “for a one-year term expiring on the next May 31.”

 Applications may be turned in at one of the following campuses: